janek1842/bash-drilling/README.md

-# Bash mini projects and scripts
+# Bash mini projects and scripts.